merlleu/ldv-dashbot/README.md

 Cookie cache is a way to store session in a file to avoid the need to connect each time you restart the bot.
 This is recommanded if you are still in dev/test phase, as the login process takes a few seconds and this may be detectable if you restart too frequently !

+# ldv-watcher
+A bot based on ldv-dashbot to get webhooks when grades or presences are updated.
+At the moment, we only support discord webhooks on as hooks, but we may later allow any http request.

+## INSTALL USING DOCKER
+1. Run `git clone https://github.com/merlleu/ldv-dashbot && cd ldv-dashbot` to clone this repo.
+2. Create a data folder for persistance: `mkdir ./data`
+3. Rename `config.example.yaml` to `./data/config.yaml` and edit its content.
+3. Build the image using `docker build -t ldv-watcher .`
+4. Run using `docker run -d -v ./data:/app/data -v ./data/config.yaml:/app/config.yaml --name ldv-watcher ldv-watcher`